-Marriage issues are tough already but it’s easier to work on them when there’s willingness and goodwill from both spouses.
+It’s easier to work on marriage issues when there’s a willingness and goodwill from both spouses.

 But what happens when one spouse is unwilling to put in any effort whatsoever?
 What happens when he is the problem but won’t admit it? (even blames you for it?)

-The early years of marriage can be tough in many ways but the biggest challenge is often the “early” part; a young couple hasn’t developed the muscle, goodwill and perseverance to weather harsh storms together.
+For the newlywed wife, the early years of marriage can be tough in many ways but the biggest challenge is often the “early” part; as a couple, you haven’t developed the muscle, goodwill and perseverance to weather harsh storms together.

-Unfortunately as Christians we struggle to admit we have emotions.
-In fact we feel like the less emotions we feel or display, the more spiritually mature we are.
+Unfortunately as Christians, sometimes we struggle to admit we have emotions.
+In fact, we feel like the less emotions we feel or display, the more spiritually mature we are.
 So when we are upset about marriage, we start to feel very unchristian or immature.

-Yet we are supposed to be upset at sin and un-Christlike behavior in our marriage.
-We don’t throw our emotions around (be angry but do not sin) but we allow them to galvanize us to God-action.
+But the truth is, we are to grieve at sin and any un-Christlike behavior in marriage.
+Certainly, we don’t throw our emotions around but we allow them to galvanize us to God-action.

-Years ago, God set me free when He told me that I am better off bawling and having a fit at His feet, instead of going off by myself to weep and maintain dignities.
-God can handle our emotions!
+Years ago, God set me free when He told me that I am better off bawling and having a fit at His feet, than going off by myself to weep and maintain dignities.

 Expressing your emotions in a healthy way is good for your marriage.

 When you stuff up everything, with no release whatsoever, it becomes a hindrance to your communication.
-(Can all wives who have attempted conversation in the middle of a weeping fest raise a hand?)
+(Can all wives who have attempted conversation in the middle of an anger fest wave a hand?)

 So talk to God, tell Him how you feel.
-Allow yourself to grieve.
-God is not disappointed with you.
+Allow yourself to grieve and remember that God is not disappointed at you.

 Whenever we have interpersonal problems, the first person we should take it to is the person we have a problem with.

-Don’t seek outside help if you haven’t tried internal resolution.
-It will isolate your husband further – no one likes to feel ambushed.
-A mentor or pastor cannot have the conversations you need to have with your husband.
+Attempting internal resolution first is helps you not to isolate your husband: No one likes to feel ambushed.
+Further, a mentor or pastor cannot have the conversations you need to have with your husband.

-It’s a lesson I learned the hard way as newly wed.
-After counseling and input from mentors, I’d sit back pretty, fully expecting my husband to remember all he had been told to do without us having to sit and hash out solutions.
+It’s a lesson I learned the hard way as newlywed wife.
+After counseling and input from mentors, I’d sit back pretty, expecting my husband to remember all we were told without us having to sit and hash out solutions.

 It could be said that I was waiting on my mentors to do marriage on my behalf.

-But outside intervention is not a substitute for inner work.
+But outside intervention is not a substitute for inside work.

 Can I be real with you?
-Sometimes, especially in the early days when your husband is coming to his own, the last thing he will want to do is listen to you.
+Sometimes, especially in the early days when your husband is coming to his own, the last thing he wants to hear is your opinion, again.

 I am not saying he’s right.
 But I am suggesting it helps to have a new voice speaking into your husbands ear.

-There’s also a reputation struggle.
-“But we are newlyweds, what will people say when they see us walking to the church office for marriage counseling?”
+There’s also the reputation struggle.
+“But we are newlyweds, what will people say when they find out we are doing marriage counseling?”

-And this “My husband has forbidden me to talk to anyone about our struggles”
+And finally, “My husband has forbidden me to talk to anyone about our struggles.”

 Well, lets start with #1 “You married married me, why won’t you listen to me?”.